 £1.2BN worth of sub contracts for work on the QE Class have now been placed with companies across most regions in the UK

-Another giant piece of the jigsaw that is the Navy’s...
+The final piece of the gigantic jigsaw that is the...